-These days accounting industry has been evolving, along with globalisation, consolidation & commoditisation of the companies.
+These days accounting industry has been evolving, along with the globalisation, consolidation & commoditization of companies.
 These factors are affecting the constantly changing accounting industry.

-Like in almost all the industries, technology is driving the evolution of accounting industry.
-Off lately, cloud accounting has enabled the business owners to take glance on their accounts on the go.
-In the coming years in fact, technology shall impact the industry in robust manner.
+Like in almost all industries, technology is driving the evolution of the accounting industry.
+Recently, cloud accounting has enabled business owners to glance at their accounts on the go.
+In the coming years, in fact, technology shall robustly impact the industry.

 The success of online accounting software such as Xero and Quickbooks Online means many traditional accounting services will become commoditised, and the pressure on the pricing for such services will be increased.
-There are already many firms offshoring transactional type work to countries where labour and associated resources are cheaper.
+Many firms now outsource transactional work to nations where labour costs and related resources are lower.

 Machine learning and AI (Artificial Intelligence)

-The opportunities machine learning and Artificial Intelligence could bring to the accounting industry are significant and will offer (and already are offering) real opportunities.
-Using these developments, practices will have an economic and efficient means of advising clients about present and future finances – with greater speed and confidence.
-The opportunities machine learning brings to the accounting industry has been enormous.
+The accounting business could benefit greatly from the opportunities that machine learning and artificial intelligence will (and already are) bring.
+Using these developments, practices will have an economic and efficient means of advising clients about their present and future finances – with greater speed and confidence.
+The opportunities machine learning brings to the accounting industry have been enormous.